 - After the procedure, you'll have some discomfort for a few days.
 Healing generally occurs within a few weeks.
-If you need cataract surgery in both eyes, your doctor will schedule surgery to remove the cataract in the second eye after you've healed from the first surgery. - Cataract surgery is generally done on an outpatient basis, which means you won't need to stay in a hospital after the surgery.
-During cataract surgery, your eye doctor uses a local anaesthetic to numb the area around your eye, but you usually stay awake during the procedure. - During the procedure you may hear some noise from the machine that powers the ultrasound probe.
+If you need cataract surgery in both eyes, your doctor will schedule surgery to remove the cataract in the second eye after you've healed from the first surgery - Cataract surgery is generally done on an outpatient basis, which means you won't need to stay in a hospital after the surgery.
+During cataract surgery, your eye doctor uses a local anaesthetic to numb the area around your eye, but you usually stay awake during the procedure. - Cataract surgery is generally safe, but it carries a risk of infection and bleeding.
+Cataract surgery increases the risk of retinal detachment. - During the procedure you may hear some noise from the machine that powers the ultrasound probe.
 You may also see lots of different colours.
 You may feel water on your skin; it is normal and linked to the procedure.
 The surgeon may explain to you what is happening as the operation goes along.
 At the end of the operation a small pad and/or shield may be put over your eye protecting it.